PetoiCamp/OpenCat/README.md

 * follow us on [Twitter](https://twitter.com/petoicamp), [Instagram](https://www.instagram.com/petoicamp/), and [YouTube channel](https://www.youtube.com/c/rongzhongli).

 The [old repository for OpenCat](https://github.com/PetoiCamp/OpenCat-Old) is too redundent with large image files and is now obsolete.

+To install the code on our robot models, first change the model and board definition in OpenCat.h, then upload WriteInstinct.ino.
+Run the code.
+In the serial monitor, set baudrate as 115200 and "No line ending".
+Enter three capitalized 'Y' after the prompts and wait for the MPU to calibrate.
+Then upload OpenCat.ino as the main functional code.